aldebaran/qibuild/doc/tutos/beginner/cmake/unit_testing.rst

 You first need to call enable_testing()

-Then you call add_test() with the first argument being the name of the test, the second being the name of the exeuctable.
+Then you call :ref:`qi_add_test` with the first argument being the name of the test, the second being the name of the exeuctable.

 .. code-block:: cmake